wmeints/coding-agent-workshop/README.md

 - **Including support for MCP servers:** In the final module, we'll look at using MCP servers to extend the functionality of the coding agent.

-## Structure of the modules

-Each module features a short presentation explaining the concepts before you start building code in the lab.
-The slides are included in the website so you can review them on your own pace.

-I've included a completed sample for each of the modules so you can skip ahead if you get stuck on a module.

 ## Contributing to this workshop